 The core problem with CHK stock is that the bull case requires that “this time is different.”
 As the old saw goes, those are the four most dangerous words in investing.
 Yet Plug Power (NASDAQ:PLUG) shows what happens when the market believes this time might actually be different.

-PLUG stock now has gained 105% from December lows.
+PLUG stock now has gained more than 180% from December lows.
 And yet, there could be more upside ahead if management is right, as I wrote last month.

 DHX Media (DHXM)

 The risks to DHX Media (NASDAQ:DHXM) are legion.
 The chart on a multi-year basis is a classic falling knife.
 Here, too, debt is a concern.